NicKarlovich/oneDNDConversion/doc.md

 * new 20th level feature
 * gain +4 to dex and wisdom scores, increasing max for those scores to 26

+### Sorcerer

+#### Arcane Apotheosis
+* New 20th level feature
+* While your Innate sorcery feature is active, you can use 1 metamagic feature per turn without expending a sorcery point on it.
+*

+#### Font of Magic
+* It no longer costs a BA to convert spell slots to sorcery points
+    * although it does still cost a BA to convert sorcery points into spell slots

+#### Innate Sorcery
+* New level 1 feature
+* BA to gain +1 to spell save DCs and advantage on sorcerer spell attacks
+* 2x/long rest

+#### Sorcerous Restoration
+* 20th level feature moved to 5th level and modified
+* Used to be regain 4 sorcery points whenever you finish a long rest
+* Is now, when you finish a short rest or roll initiative and have no sorcery points remaining, you can regain a number of sorcery points equal to your sorcerer level divided by five (round down)

+#### Sorcery Incarnate
+* New 7th level feature
+* While your Innate Sorcery feature is active, you can use up to two of your Metamagic options on each spell you cast.
+* In addition, if you have no uses of Innate Sorcery left, you can use it if you spend 2 Sorcery Points when you take the Bonus Action to activate it.

+#### Spellcasting
+* New sorcerer specific spells Sorcerous Burst and Arcane Eruption

+### Warlock

+#### Contact Patron
+* New 9th level feature
+* 1/long rest, you can cast Contact Other Plane to talk to your patron w/out expending a spell slot and you auto-succeed on the saving throw involved.

+#### Eldrtich Invocations
+* Moved to level 1 from level 2
+* You get 1 invocation at level 1
+* From levels 2-4 you have 3 rather than 2 invocations
+* for levels greater than 5, you have 5e # of invocations + 2
+* so at 20th level you would have 10 instead of 8 invocations
+* Pact choices (Blade/Tome/Chain,etc) are now invocations you can choose
+* See eldrtich invocations section for list of changes (there are many)

+#### Magical Cunning
+* New 2nd level feature
+* 1/long rest: when you have no spell slots you can regain half of your total max spell slots over the course of a minute by doing a ritual.

+#### Mystic Arcanum
+* Allows you to change the one of the spells you choose for mysic arcanum on level up.

+#### Pact Boon
+* This feature is now granted as a invocation
+* This allows warlocks to choose to not take a boon, or in the future take multiple boons as invocations

+## Eldritch Invocations
+### Agonizing Blast
+* Now lets you choose which Warlock cantrip benefits from the invocation.
+### Ascendent Step
+* now requires level 5+ rather than level 9+.
+### Beast Speech
+* Removed, since Speak with Animalsis now on the Warlock spell list and can be cast as a Ritual.
+### Devil’s Sight
+* Now works in Dim Light as well as in Darkness
+### Eldritch Mind
+* has been imported from Tasha’s Cauldron of Everything.
+### Eldritch Sight
+* Removed, since Detect Magic is now on the Warlock spell list and can be cast as a ritual.
+### Eldritch Smite
+* has been imported from Xanathar’s Guide to Everything.
+### Eldritch Spear
+* now lets you choose which Warlock cantrip benefits from the invocation.
+### Eyes of the Rune Keeper
+* Removed, since Comprehend Languages is on the Warlock spell list and can be cast as a ritual.

+### Favor of the Chain Master
+* Removed in favor of importing Investment of the Chain Master from Tasha’s Cauldron of Everything.
+### Fiendish Vigor
+* no longer requires you to roll a die when casting False Life; you instead gain the maximum number of Temporary Hit Points.
+### Gaze of Two Minds
+* now works on any willing creature, not just Humanoids, and to cast spells from the other creature’s space, you must be within 60 feet of each other.
+### Gift of the Depths
+* has been imported from Xanathar’s Guide to Everything.
+### Eldritch Mind
+* Hexer has been replaced by Eldrtich Mind from Tasha’s Cauldron of Everything
+### Investment of the Chain Master
+* has been imported from Tasha’s Cauldron of Everything.
+### Lessons of the First Ones
+* can now be taken more than once.
+### Lifedrinker
+* now lets you choose to deal Necrotic, Psychic, or Radiant damage, and its healing is connected to your Hit Dice.
+### Master of Myriad Forms
+* now requires level 5+ rather than level 15+.
+### One with Shadows
+* now lets you cast Invisibility without a spell slot while you’re in Dim Light or Darkness.
+### Otherworldly Leap
+* now requires level 2+ rather than level 9+.
+### Pact of the Blade
+* Used to be a feature, now is an invocation
+### Pact of the Chain
+* Used to be a feature, now is an invocation
+* Includes additional familiar options
+### Pact of the Tome
+* Used to be a feature, now is an invocation
+* Pact of the Tome now gives you a level 1 spell slot.
+### Thirsting Blade
+* now improves at level 11.
+### Visions of Distant Realms
+* now requires level 9+ rather than level 15+.
+### Whispers of the Grave
+* now requires level 7+ rather than level 9

+### Wizard

+#### Memorize Spell
+* New 5th level ability
+* Choose one spell of level 1 or higher from your spellbook that you don’t have prepared.
+You now have that spell prepared until you use this feature to prepare a different spell.

+#### Scholar
+* New 2nd level feature
+* You can gain expertise in one of the following skills if you already have proficiency in it
+    * Arcana
+    * History
+    * Nature
+    * Religion

+#### Spellcasting
+* You can now change 1 known cantrip per long rest
+* The number of spells you can prepare is now listed in the wizard leveling table, rather than being based off of your Intelligence Mod + Wizard Level,
+    * The scaling overall is generally the same, although sometimes slightly slower than you could theoertically have by rushing INT to 20.

+#### Spell Mastery
+* 18th level feature allowing you to innately cast a few 1st or 2nd level spells
+* Now is limited to spells that take an action
+    * No more shield or absorb elements
+* You can swap what spell you master on long rest.

 ## Spells

 ### Acid Splash
 * now creates 5 foot radius sphere that affects any creature caught inside, and is an evocation instead of conjuration spell

+### Arcane Eruption
+* New 4th level sorcery only spell
+TODO - add image of spell here from Playtest 7

 ### Blade Ward
 * Is now a reaction that imposes disadvantage on a creatures next melee attack roll